speps/speps.github.io/content/articles/torus-trooper-part1.md

 ## Replacing `char[]` with `string`

 D1 used to have `char[]` as the string type, and functions in `std.string` in Phobos to manipulate this type.
-D2 added a dedidcated `string` type instead of an alias.
+D2 replaced this with an `alias string = immutable(char)[]`.
 As a result, a lot of the code needs updating to deal with this.
 That includes the code in the custom bindings.

 Most of the changes here are similar to this